boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ###  Distributed PE and CE {#sec-distributed}

-This document introduces the concept of distributed CEs and PEs.
+This document uses the concept of distributed CEs and PEs.
 This approach consolidates a definition of CE/PE/AC that is consistent with the orchestration perimeters.
 The CEs and PEs delimit respectively the Customer and Provider Orchestration domains, while the AC interconnects these domains.

-{{fig-50}} depicts the reference model (i) together with examples of distributed CEs and PEs:
+{{fig-50}} depicts the reference model together with examples of distributed CEs and PEs:

 Distributed CE:
 : The logical connectivity is realized by configuring multiple devices in the Customer domain.
 The CE function is distributed.
 An example of such a distribution is the realization of an interconnection using a L3VPN service based on a distributed CE composed of a switch (Layer 2) and a router (Layer 3) (example ii).